LibraryBeales/marinemarine/index.md

 monthly_counts = top_places_separated.groupby(['year_month', 'place'])['count'].sum().unstack(fill_value=0)
 ```

-If we simply visualize by publication date, it looks as if the total word counts of the issues is steadily increasing, and the only clue to us that something has changed is the sudden decrease in density of the data points, which is not nearly as obvious at first glance.
+If we simply visualize by publication date, it looks as if the total word counts of the issues is steadily increasing, and the only clue that something has changed is the sudden decrease in density of the data points, which is not nearly as obvious at first glance.

 ![word counts over time](https://github.com/LibraryBeales/marinemarine/blob/main/graphics/wordcountsexp7.png?raw=true)

 ## Sentiment Analysis

-I try to find the change in sentiment over time relevant to known and unknown events.
+I attempt find the change in sentiment over time relevant to known and unknown events.
 This is the first time I've used the pattern package for sentiment analysis.
 I was finally prompted to investigate the records from 1904 to find that there was no text for several months.
 These entries were given the lowest possible polarity score, and the outliers obscured the rest of the data.

 ![word counts over time](https://github.com/LibraryBeales/marinemarine/blob/main/graphics/patternsent1.png?raw=true)

-After removing those records, we get a more meaningful representation of the sentiment across the publbication history.
-It seems like sentiment becomes more erratic leading up to WW1, and declines during the war, and then recovers quite dramatically during the roraing 20s, only to decline again during the Great Depression.
+After removing those records, we get a more meaningful representation of the sentiment across the publication history.
+It seems like sentiment becomes more erratic leading up to WW1, and declines during the war, and then recovers quite dramatically during the roaring 20s, only to decline again during the Great Depression.
 All this seems expected.

 ![word counts over time](https://github.com/LibraryBeales/marinemarine/blob/main/graphics/patternsent2.png?raw=true)

-Fact and opinion thresholds need to be adjusted.
-As a busniess journal, the defaul setting define everything as fact.
+Selecting specific time periods using economic history markers and adding domain specfic terms to the senitment dictionary would be good next steps.
+Fact and opinion thresholds also need to be adjusted.
+As a busniess journal, the default setting define everything as fact.

-The first time I exported the json, I forgot that the default datetime is a UNIX timestamp: "issue_date":-2398032000000.   :)
+The first time I exported the json, I forgot that the default datetime is a UNIX timestamp: "issue_date":-2398032000000.

 Side note:  I had to fix some errors in the tree.py file of the pattern package.
 Not sure if this is a known problem with this distribution?